getdunne/Voxvu/README.md

 In Proceedings of the 1989 Chapel Hill workshop on Volume visualization (VVS '89).
 ACM, New York, NY, USA, 1-7.
 DOI=10.1145/329129.329130
 http://doi.acm.org/10.1145/329129.329130
+(Thanks to Trancept founder Nick England for the reference.)

-The _Arcball_ rotation controller was developed by Ken Shoemake. https://www.talisman.org/~erlkonig/misc/shoemake92-arcball.pdf
+The _Arcball_ rotation controller was developed by Ken Shoemake.
+You can find his original paper at https://www.talisman.org/~erlkonig/misc/shoemake92-arcball.pdf

+The "ribbon" controls are a poor-man's version of the excellent "thumbwheel" controls provided in the original Silicon Graphics Inc. IRIX Workstation GUI.
+My good friend Betsy Zeller, who was at SGI back in the day, tells me these were developed by Rob Myers, Delle Maxwell and Alain Dumesny.
+Nice work, guys.